Why you shouldn’t waste money on supermarket supplements

 -Jul 8, Dr Sara Palmer Hussey, PhD, Nutrition -

 How many times have you heard people say that the vitamins and minerals in supplements aren’t absorbed by our bodies and that supplementing is a waste of money?
 Dr Sara Palmer Hussey, PhD explains why quality is key.

 With supplements, you really do get what you pay for.

 The number one thing to consider is bioavailability, which, put simply, is how effectively the nutrients a supplement contains are absorbed and used by the body.
 If a supplement has poor bioavailability, it means its nutrients are either being eliminated unabsorbed or the nutrients it contains are not in a form that is easily utilised by the body.
 Therefore, the quantities of ingredients and relative nutritional values are not always a true indication of how much of each nutrient your body will actually absorb and use.

 For good bioavailability, nutrients must not be degraded before we take them.
 Some nutrients breakdown quickly when exposed to air or light, including vitamins A, B2, B6, C, D and fish oils.
-The excellent oxygen-barrier and light-blocking properties of gelatin, especially in sealed softgel capsules like Lumity, ensure the prolonged stability of active ingredients.
+The excellent oxygen-barrier and light-blocking properties of gelatin, especially in sealed softgel capsules, ensure the prolonged stability of active ingredients.
 Liquid, powder and tablet formats are particularly susceptible to air and light.